 In El Tuito you will see how the Mexicans really live; there is not too much tourism here.
 We will visit some local families: a family that makes raicilla, another family that makes bread and cookies and of course we will see the cheese factory.
 You might be lucky to see how “Chicharon” is made on the street.
 A visit to a local tortilla factory should not be missed.

 In El Tuito you will have time to stroll around.
-We will have lunch here too and of course, you will be able to try the locally made Raicilla.
+You can have lunch here, or at the Gardens, and of course, you will be able to try the locally made Raicilla.